THE BIG FOUR

 Pallas in the 12th House

-Strategic intelligence operates behind the scenes.
-Pallas in the 12th does its best work in quiet research, private planning, or hidden advisory roles.
+Pallas in the 12th can describe strategy that works quietly through research, private planning, solitude, or hidden advisory roles.

 Pallas Questions